Motivation is complicated

 You’ve got to attend to the business of being in business, but you also have to keep that vision inside of you burning brightly as well.
 Don’t get lost in the events or the people around you and lose sight of why you began in the first place.

-As your business grows and prospers, keep that focus that allows it to stay great and transcend towards the next level of success, however you choose to define it.
+As your business grows and prospers, keep that focus which allows it to stay great and transcend towards the next level of success, however you choose to define it.